Pages: 17

 Financial activities which help in running business is known as Corporate Finance.
 Finance is the life blood of any business weather be it any small or big enterprise.
 Corporate Finance includes Planning the source of finance, raising it, investing, monitoring of financial activities for meeting the needs and goals of the organization.
 The main objective for any enterprise is the maximizing the value of the organization with the minimum risk and maximum utilization of resource (Baker, Kumar & Pattnaik, 2020).
 It plays a major role at the time of startup, expansion, merger, raising capital in form of equity, debt, or other types of securities for restructuring of business.
 It helps in decision making for future course of action ensuring economic viability and sound profitability.

-Major principle of corporate finance is where the money is to be invested, Financial and Dividend decisions which helps in maximizing shareholder value, returns on investment by short term, long term strategy that aid the company in reaching its goal.
-Investment principle assist in allocation of resources in an efficient manner, which not only helps in generating revenue but also savings for the future (B?ach, 2020).
-It encompasses working capital i.e., credit period allowed to the purchaser, corporate governance, risk management, capital budgeting, financial management acting as a tool to prioritize and distribute resources balancing risk and profitability.
-Investment and budgeting help in generating highest risk adjusted returns, through financial analysis.
+The major principle of corporate finance is where the money is to be invested, Financial and Dividend decisions that help in maximizing shareholder value returns on investment by a short-term, long-term strategy that aids the company in reaching its goal.
+The investment principle assist in the allocation of resources in an efficient manner, which not only helps in generating revenue but also savings for the future (B?ach, 2020).
+It encompasses working capital i.e., the credit period allowed to the purchaser, corporate governance, risk management, capital budgeting, and financial management acting as a tool to prioritize and distribute resources balancing risk and profitability.
+Investment and budgeting help in generating the highest risk-adjusted returns, through financial analysis.

-Financial principle helps the business to ensure right amount of capital and right proportionate of debt and equity funds.
-A balance between sources of fund will lead to growth of the organization.
-As increase in debt will lead to increase in risk of default in repayment while increase in equity will lead to dilute earnings of original investor.
-Hence corporate finance experts help to optimize organization capital structure by minimum weighted average cost of capital to maximize its value.
-The Capital Structure of the company is blend of equity and debt (Gillan, Koch & Starks, 2021).
-Debt being the cheaper source of finance is included in capital structure, however inclusion of more debt will provide increase amount of tax benefit on interest paid but would also lead to financial risk as there would be a large amount of fixed interest outflow.
+The financial principle helps the business to ensure the right amount of capital and the right proportionate of debt and equity funds.
+A balance between sources of funds will lead to the growth of the organization.
+An increase in debt will lead to an increase in the risk of default in repayment while the increase in equity will lead to dilute earnings of the original investor.
+Hence corporate finance experts help to optimize an organization's capital structure by minimum weighted average cost of capital to maximize its value.
+The Capital Structure of the company is a blend of equity and debt (Gillan, Koch & Starks, 2021).
+Debt being the cheaper source of finance is included in capital structure, however inclusion of more debt will provide an increased amount of tax benefit on interest paid but would also lead to financial risk as there would be a large amount of fixed interest outflow.
 Therefore, there may be a situation where interest exceeds earnings before interest and tax leading the firm to a situation of financial distress.
-In order to avoid this situation a tradeoff should be maintained leading to both enjoyment of tax benefit and cost of financial stress too.
-The time value of money coupled with exchange rate fluctuation makes the decision making more complex as they compelled the decision maker to come to conclusion using various sophisticated management technique like profitability theory, capital rationing, and other sensitive analysis to overcome the situation.
+To avoid this situation a tradeoff should be maintained leading to both the enjoyment of tax benefits and the cost of financial stress.
+The time value of money coupled with exchange rate fluctuation makes the decision-making more complex as they compel the decision maker to come to a conclusion using various sophisticated management techniques like profitability theory, capital rationing, and other sensitive analyses to overcome the situation.

-Dividend is the payout of earning of a company to its shareholders.
-It is a point of focus for every organization because it is directly linked with future investment opportunities, resource allocation, and financing decision (Rissy, 2021).
-Generally, an increase in dividend carries a positive signal and has positive effect on the price of share whereas decrease in dividend carries negative a signal leading to decrease the price of share.
+Dividend is the payout of earnings of a company to its shareholders.
+It is a point of focus for every organization because it is directly linked with future investment opportunities, resource allocation, and financing decisions (Rissy, 2021).
+Generally, an increase in dividend carries a positive signal and has a positive effect on the price of shares whereas a decrease in dividend carries negative a signal leading to a decrease the price of shares.
 Hence dividend policy is strictly a financial decision.
-Though large shareholders are not interested in payment of dividend as it causes higher tax burden on the company, they believe that if it is further invested it will lead to capital appreciation, growth of the company which in turn depends on retention of earnings.
-Thus, it can be said that lower the dividend, higher the retention implying higher growth and market value of share (Gillan, Koch & Starks, 2021).
+Though large shareholders are not interested in the payment of dividends as it causes a higher tax burden on the company, they believe that if it is further invested it will lead to capital appreciation and growth of the company which in turn depends on retention of earnings.
+Thus, it can be said that the lower the dividend, the higher the retention implying higher growth and market value of share (Gillan, Koch & Starks, 2021).

-Through wealth maximization of an organization, the internal generation of fund are not being paid out by way of dividend or issue of bonus share, they are further utilized by the company in their portfolio management as it will maximize the value of shares by higher rate of return (Sertsios, 2020).
-Financial Management emphasis both on conceptual and analytical aspects of financial decision.
-Finance manager has to strike a balance between risk and return associated with in order to maximize the market value of firm.
-If there is an increase in return it will lead to increase in risk hence, they are directly proportionate to each other.
+Through wealth maximization of an organization, the internal generation of the fund are not being paid out by way of dividend or issue of bonus share, they are further utilized by the company in their portfolio management as it will maximize the value of shares by a higher rate of return (Sertsios, 2020).
+Financial Management emphasizes both conceptual and analytical aspects of financial decisions.
+The finance manager has to strike a balance between risk and return associated with maximizing the market value of the firm.
+If there is an increase in return it will lead to an increase in risk hence, they are directly proportionate to each other.

 References